Braves vs. Marlins Player Props Betting Odds

-The Atlanta Braves host the Miami Marlins at Truist Park on Wednesday at 7:20 PM ET.
-Those looking to place a player prop bet can find odds for Ronald Acuna Jr., Luis Arraez and others in this game.
+The Atlanta Braves host the Miami Marlins at Truist Park on Thursday at 12:20 PM ET.
+Those looking to place a player prop wager can find odds on Ronald Acuna Jr., Luis Arraez and others in this contest.

 Bet on this matchup or its props with DraftKings!